5 Top Tips for Finding a Good Groom

 Finding decent equine staff in this very tough equestrian recruitment market is not easy, it can be very time-consuming, costly and not least of all incredibly frustrating.
-Trust me, after 15 years as a professional equine recruitment specialist, I know!
+Trust me, after nearly 20 years as a professional equine recruitment specialist, I know!
 Follow my 5 simple tips for finding a good groom and get the best out of your equestrian recruitment drive – save yourself time, a considerable amount of money, and an awful lot of headaches!

 1. Choose Wisely!